bloomen/transwarp/README.md

 task->schedule_all(executor);
 ```
 which will run those tasks in parallel that do not depend on each other.

+A task can be canceled by calling `task->cancel(true)` which will, by default,
+only affect tasks that are not currently running yet.
+However, if you create a functor
+that inherits from `transwarp::functor` you get access to the `transwarp_cancel_point`
+function.
+This function can be used to denote well defined points where the functor
+will exit when the associated task is canceled.

 ### More on executors